MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/install/using-an-extension-inf-file.md

 FLG_ADDREG_KEYONLY = 0x00000010
 ```
 For info on how to use an Extension INF to install a filter driver, see [Device filter driver ordering](https://docs.microsoft.com/windows-hardware/drivers/develop/device-filter-driver-ordering).

+To improve extensibility and backward compatibility, we recommend that an IHV put optional functionality in an [extension INF template](using-an-extension-inf-file-template.md).

+If this is not possible and the IHV puts all functionality, required and optional, in the base INF, here is one way to ensure that existing extension INFs continue to work:

+1. The IHV provides a companion app that sets a registry flag to disable optional functionality by default.
+2. The base driver checks if the flag is enabled before using optional functionality.
+3. An OEM-supplied extension INF can opt in by setting the flag to enable.

 ##  Submitting an extension INF for certification